-Then Tropical North Queensland is your go-to getaway, with its stunning landscapes, unforgettable adventures and relaxed vibe.
-Whether you follow the sun-kissed coast from Mission Beach through Cairns and Port Douglas to Cape Tribulation or head inland to the mountains of the Atherton Tablelands and the lush Daintree to the north, you’ll find a breathtaking photo opportunity around every bend and plenty of reasons to revisit this unique region.
+With its breathtaking landscapes, unforgettable adventures, and relaxed vibe, this region has it all.
+Whether you choose to explore the sun-drenched coastline from Mission Beach to Cape Tribulation or venture inland to the majestic mountains of the Atherton Tablelands and the lush Daintree, you’ll be greeted with stunning photo opportunities at every turn and countless reasons to return to this one-of-a-kind destination.

 You can choose your own adventure in the tropical north with rainforest hiking, white water rafting, parasailing, kayaking, hot air ballooning, helicopter flights and diving and much more all located within an easy (and scenic) driving radius.
 After all, this is the only place on earth where the rainforest reaches down to meet the reef, making it the perfect jumping off point for either an amazing 4WD trek through pristine wilderness or a snorkelling safari through World Heritage-listed waters.
 The magnificence of the Great Barrier Reef is an easy hop from vibrant coastal towns such as Cairns, just as the Daintree’s renowned ‘living museum’ of towering forests and native flora and fauna has been made (sustainably) accessible to visitors.

 Tropical North Queensland is also rich in more indulgent pleasures … spa devotees should make a beeline for Palm Cove and Port Douglas where the ‘Spa Capital of Australia’ tag is well deserved.
 You can also treat your tastebuds, as tropical pampering is complemented by culinary class at the smorgasbord of luxury resort/ spas in the area.
 Couples will love the ‘best of both worlds’ balance between natural wonders and sophisticated wining, dining and boutique shopping.